Hugh Fraser (diplomat): Career

 of the Legation.
 For two years he served as Chargé d'Affaires while British Minister Sir Thomas Wade was on leave.

 He was transferred to Vienna in 1879, to Rome in 1882, and was then appointed Minister at Santiago, Chile in 1885.

-U.K. Minister to Japan
+UK Minister to Japan

 His appointment to Tokyo was announced in April 1888 and commenced on 1 May 1889.
 Fraser headed the British Legation in Tokyo as Envoy Extraordinary and Minister Plenipotentiary.
 He headed the British delegation in the final stages of the negotiations which led to the signing on 16 July 1894 of the revised treaty (called the Anglo-Japanese Treaty of Commerce and Navigation) between the United Kingdom and the Empire of Japan.
 This replaced the "unequal treaty" signed by James Bruce, 8th Earl of Elgin in 1858 and led to the abolition of extraterritoriality in Japan in 1899.
 Thus was Japan freed from the commercial and political burdens imposed by the unequal treaties signed with foreign countries.